department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension.md

 ### Can I get this benefit as a surviving spouse?

-You may be able to get this benefit if you haven’t remarried after the Veteran’s death, and if the deceased Veteran was discharged from service under conditions other than dishonorable, and **at least one of the following is true for the Veteran**:
+You may be able to get this benefit if you haven’t remarried after the Veteran’s death, if the deceased Veteran was discharged from service under conditions other than dishonorable, and if the Veteran meets at least one of the requirements listed below.

+**At least one of these must be true:**

 - The Veteran entered active duty on or before September 7, 1980, and served at least 90 days on active military service, with at least 1 day during a wartime period, **or**